SaboTaj22/startup/README.md

 - MongoDB Atlas database created - done!
 - Endpoints for data - My endpoints for manipulating application data now process the data and send it to MongoDB.
 The data that is passed to mongo for an order is the user name, items submitted in the order, price of the item, and a timestamp of when the order occured.
 - Stores data in MongoDB - done!

+# Login Deliverable
+For this deliverable the logged in user is connected with the orders they submit.
+- New user registration - Creates a new account in the database.
+- Existing user authentication - Stores the order under the same user if the user already exists.
+- Stores and retrieves credentials in MongoDB - Stores both user and their orders.
+- Restricts application functionality based upon authentication - You cannot order until you have logged in.
+This is restricted on the frontend only.

 [Link: notes.md](notes.md)